akrzemi1/__sandbox__/string_view_ctor.md

 We provide no specific solution, because no good one exists: we put it on vendors and programmers We do not argue with Googles decision.
 We argue with making it imposed on everyone.

+I think the "empty string" angle here isn't quite right.
+An empty string is one for which data() == data() + size, regardless of the value of that pointer.
+The appropriate analogy here is with the constructor string_view(nullptr, 0), which already exists today and produces an empty string.